KaiLamNYC/injury-report/README.md

 - **Improve Overall UI**: Enhance the user interface for a more intuitive and pleasant user experience.
 - **Improve Error Handling**: More robust error handling mechanisms to ensure smooth user interactions.
 - **Injury Document Management**: Address the oversight where, during report updates, old injury documents are not deleted but new ones are created.
+- **Budgetting More Time for Deployment**: The deployment phase consumed as much time as the development of the entire app due to unforeseen issues.
+I realized I needed to allocate more time for deployment in future projects.

 ## Libraries